wp-plugins/buddypress-messages-spam-blocker/readme.txt

 = 2.1 =
 * fixed little bug for different messages-module-locations (thanks to reflectgrowth)
+* fixed little bug in sql statement (thanks to vizzweb)

 = 2.0 =
 * added filters for easy customizing of message quantity that should be able to be sent.
 See plugin description for details.